Know the Process

 Unlawful Detainer Lawsuit Filed

-If you don't comply with the notice, the landlord must file an "Unlawful Detainer" lawsuit.
+If you don't comply with the notice, the landlord must file an "Unlawful Detainer" lawsuit in superior court.
+You'll be served with a Summons and Complaint.
 This is when you MUST respond.
+The clock starts ticking the moment you're served.

 3